evashort/homophone/README.md

 tests on Windows, first run `chcp 65001` to switch your shell to the UTF-8 [code page](https://en.wikipedia.org/wiki/Code_page).

-To run tests: `elm-test tests/TestRunner.elm`
+To run tests: `elm-make tests/Tests.elm --output tests.js` and `node tests.js`

 To regenerate data, first delete the outdated files in `data/` and `cache/`, then run `python getData.py`.
 For more information, refer to the comments in